Logo Dutch central governmentLogo Business.gov.nl, government information for entrepreneurs.MenuSearchSearch

 Notification of digging (Excavation Regulation)

 Do you want to dig mechanically or have such work performed in the Netherlands?
-This is an activity under the regulation governing excavation contractors (Grondroerdersregeling).
-You are obliged to report your planned activities to the Dutch Land Registry Office (Kadaster) at least 20 days before the activity.
-You do so with a KLIC notifice (Klic-melding, in Dutch).
-This is mandatory and follows from the Underground Grids and Networks Information Exchange Act (WION or Grondroerdersregeling).
+You have to report your planned activities to the Dutch Land Registry Office (Kadaster) at least 20 days before the activity.
+You do so with a KLIC notification (Klic-melding, in Dutch).
+This is mandatory and follows from the Underground Grids (Information Exchange) Act (WION or Grondroerdersregeling).

 Damage caused by excavation